On September 13 2019 people all over China will be celebrating Mid-Autumn Festival!

 Our Mooncake Experience

-We have given about 20 different mooncakes from parents and teachers from our kindergarten, Chinese friends and neighbors.
-They will probably last till the next Mid-Autumn Festival.
+Each year we spent in China, we have been given about 20 different mooncakes from parents and teachers from our kindergarten, Chinese friends and neighbors.
+They would probably last till the next Mid-Autumn Festival.

 Have you ever eaten a traditional Chinese mooncake?
 If so, how did you like it?